SwekeR-463/toxy-lms/README.md

    - While training for 500 steps there was loss burst where the loss went from 1.4 to 6+ suddenly resulting in the model basically stammering a single word based from the input prompt while testing.
    - Ran for 300 steps and the loss was normal and model gave good outputs.
    - For v1.5 increased `alpha=256` and trained and the training was good due to rslora enabled.

-- **While testing by creating a Gradio app and then sampling through different prompts feels like the model have memorized a lot, Gemma3 270m kind of tries still return good outputs but SmoLlm2 360m completely returns the same output for 5 different prompts.**
-- **Shit was't calling the model with `dtype=torch.float16` that's why wasn't able to benchmark or run inference after sft.**